 5. New Opportunities

-The gambling industry plays a huge part in Ireland’s economy and because its online branch remained profitable throughout the crisis, other governments took note.
+The gambling industry plays a huge part in Ireland’s economy and because its online branch remained profitable throughout the economic downturns, other governments took note.
 So, some geographies started re-evaluating their position on online gambling as they now saw it as additional tax revenue and a chance to create more jobs when they desperately need it.
 That being said, online operators were aware that this surge in users was temporary.

 As sports were beginning to come back to life the user base once again shifted back to its primary hobby of sports betting.
 That being said, this influx of new users is also expected to drive innovation within the online gambling industry.
 This means additional games, as well as bonuses that are more appealing to a wider player base.